-The organization CAMGEW created a project called the HoneyShop in Bamenda to support the sustainable livelihoods of bee farmers in the region.
-The HoneyShop sells various products such as honey, beeswax, candles, bee suits, bee smokers, honey wine, honey juice, soap, and lotion.
+The organization Cameroon Gender and Environment Watch (CAMGEW) created a project called the HoneyShop in Bamenda to support the sustainable livelihoods of bee farmers in the region.
+HoneyShop sells various products such as honey, beeswax, candles, bee suits, bee smokers, honey wine, honey juice, soap, and lotion.
 The learning facilities at the Honey shop also serve as a demonstration and resource center for the public.

-From 2012 to 2020, CAMGEW planted 87,300 bee-loving trees in the Kilum-Ijim forest and developed 3 tree nurseries with about 100,000 trees.
+As of 2021, CAMGEW had planted 104446 native and bee-loving trees to regenerate the forest.
+From 2012 to 2020, CAMGEW planted 87,300 bee-loving trees in the Kilum-Ijim forest and developed three tree nurseries with about 100,000 trees.
 CAMGEW has trained more than 1600 bee farmers in honey production and product quality control, as well as beeswax extraction.
 It donated over 1500 beehives to trained bee farmers.
-More than 1200 bee farmers have been organized into 5 Oku White Honey cooperatives located around this forest, with women and youths in decision-making positions.
-As of December 2018, about 1580 women had been trained on business skills and a forest microfinance program was developed where 1325 women received financial assistance in form of loans of about US$ 5500 monthly as alternative sources of livelihood to the forest.
+More than 1200 bee farmers have been organized into five Oku White Honey cooperatives around this forest, with women and youths in decision-making positions.
+As of December 2018, about 1580 women had been trained in business skills, and a forest microfinance program was developed where 1325 women received financial assistance in form of loans of about US$ 5500 monthly as alternative sources of livelihood to the forest.
 Furthermore, more than 2300 women and girls received counseling to help them make decisions and overcome social challenges.

-Its second objective is to build Kilum-Ijim forest nature lovers through forest education in the tree nursery to teach 500 children and 1000 community members in tree care, forest knowledge such as seed collection, types of forest trees, natural forest regeneration, forest challenges, and forest ecological processes.
-This will be done using brochures, posters, and booklets as well as at the CAMGEW learning center, schools, and socio-cultural groups, and through community radios and newspapers.
+Its second objective is to build Kilum-Ijim forest nature lovers through forest education in the tree nursery to teach 500 children and 1000 community members about tree care, forest knowledge such as seed collection, types of forest trees, natural forest regeneration, forest challenges, and forest ecological processes.
+This will be accomplished through brochures, posters, and booklets, at the CAMGEW learning center, schools, and socio-cultural groups, and through community radios and newspapers.